Research

 Research at the Department of German Studies focuses on several areas:

-• Specialist language from the synchronic and diachronic perspectives
+• Specialist language from the synchronic and diachronic perspectives (Centre for the Research of Professional Language)

 • Means of expressing emotionality in German and in German-Czech contrast